 – Automatic call recording

-The RingCentral Softphone is a similar tool, but made for your PC or Mac.
+The RingCentral Softphone is a similar tool but made for your PC or Mac.
 Like the mobile app, you can make/receive calls and faxes, and check voicemails.
-The RingCentral Softphone also has the ability to route incoming calls, send callers text-to-speech messages, record and save calls, and screen voicemails.
+The RingCentral Softphone also can route incoming calls, send callers text-to-speech messages, record and save calls, and screen voicemails.
 You can make calls with the softphone by entering a phone number or with a click of a mouse to an Outlook contact or number on the call log.
 You don’t have to stay logged in to your RingCentral portal to use the RingCentral Softphone, which is one of its best features.